 Individual Volunteer Opportunities

-Join the hundreds of CAC volunteers and make a difference in the lives of our neighbors in need!
-If you have the heart and compassion to serve we have a job for you!
+Join the hundreds of CAC volunteers and help our neighbors in need!
+If you have the heart and compassion to serve, we have a job for you.
 On-site and remote volunteer opportunities are available in all areas of CAC.

 Volunteers ages 15 and older are welcome.
 Volunteers serve in the food pantry, thrift shop, donation center and as serve as financial assistance interviewers.
 Food delivery and pick-up drivers are also needed.
-Volunteers are most needed Monday – Friday, 9:30 am – 1:30 pm for 3 or 4 hour shifts.
+Volunteers are most needed Monday – Friday, 9:30 am – 1:30 pm for three- or four-hour shifts.
 All volunteers would ideally be able to work on a re-occurring basis such as once a week since positions require training.
+See below for volunteer opportunities and descriptions.

-Throughout the year we seek volunteers to work on seasonal programs and events such as the school supply program, Adopt-a-Family for the Holidays, the Volunteer Income Tax Assistance (VITA) program, inventory and the Vintage Affair.
+Throughout the year, we seek volunteers to work on seasonal programs and events such as the Tools for School school supplies program, Adopt-a-Family for the Holidays, the Volunteer Income Tax Assistance (VITA) program, inventory and our Vintage Affair fundraising gala.

 Volunteer teachers are needed to teach adult education classes during the day and evenings.
 Classes include English for Speakers of Other Languages (ESOL), computer workshops, and personal financial management.

-CAC accepts volunteers seeking to serve community service hours, whether for school, civic organization requirements or court ordered.
+CAC accepts volunteers seeking to serve community service hours, whether for school, religious or civic organization requirements.
 Click here for information on how to request community service hours.